 I. TEACHING AND LEARNING

-Faculty is responsible for creating environments that facilitate student learning and the attainment of expected outcomes at the course and program levels.
+Faculty are responsible for creating environments that facilitate student learning and the attainment of expected outcomes at the course and program levels.
 Faculty has ownership for the development, implementation, evaluation and revision of the curricula within the School of Nursing which are designed to prepare graduates to provide nursing care in a dynamic health care environment.

 - Creates a dynamic, learner centered environment that uses a variety of teaching methods that support the diverse learning needs of the student population and that are based on educational theory, and evidence-based teaching and clinical practices;